First Aid: Common Cold

 Remind kids to:

-- wash hands well and often, especially after nose-blowing and playing with other kids
+- wash their hands well and often, especially after nose-blowing and playing with other kids

 - sneeze and cough into shirtsleeves or tissues — not hands